 Alternate side parking

 Indicates that parking restrictions are regulated by the date.
-On even number dates it is prohibited to park on the side of the road with even numbers.
-On odd number dates it is prohibited to park on the side of the road with odd numbers.
+On even number dates it is prohibited to park on the side of the road with even street numbers.
+On odd number dates it is prohibited to park on the side of the road with odd street numbers.